 OCD RESPONSE: Thank you for your comment on the proposed action plan amendment for recovery from Hurricanes Laura, Delta, Ida and the May 2021 Severe Storms.
 The Louisiana Office of Community Development will include your comment and our response when we submit the plan to HUD for federal approval.
 Please contact FEMA at 1-800-621-3362 for FEMA questions and to inquire about your inspection.
 Phase 1 is part of the Restore Louisiana Homeowner Assistance Program.
-If you submitted a Restore Louisiana Homeowner Assistance Program survey you will be contacted when it's time for you to complete an application.
+If you submitted a Restore Louisiana Homeowner Assistance Program designed survey questions to complete an application.
 The Restore Louisiana Homeowner Assistance Program designed survey questions to help us phase applicants so that we may prioritize assistance for the most vulnerable as per HUD requirements.
 After these needs are met and as funding allows, the Program will open to additional phases.
 We also strongly encourage you to fill out a survey for the Restore Louisiana Homeowner Assistance Program at https://restore.la.gov/ if you have not already done so and review the available resource documents on the same website that detail how the program may be able to help you repair your home as well as how surveys are phased.